Steve Elworthy

 Steven Elworthy, MBE (born 23 February 1965) is a former South African international cricketer who has worked in administration with Cricket South Africa and the England and Wales Cricket Board since retiring from playing the game.
+Elworthy was a member of the South Africa team that won the 1998 ICC KnockOut Trophy, which was the nation's first major world title in cricket.

 International career

 Elworthy grew up in Zimbabwe, attending Chaplin High School, before moving to South Africa when he was 18.
 After 10 years of playing first class cricket Elworthy made his One Day International (ODI) debut at age 32 for South Africa on April 3, 1998, against Pakistan.
 His Test debut was later that year, July 23 against England at Trent Bridge, Nottingham.

 He went on to play a total of four Test matches and 39 ODIs for South Africa between 1998 and 2002.

 Domestic career

 In South Africa he played for Northerns over a 14-season career.
 In 2000–01 he was the leading wicket taker in South African first class cricket with 52 at 18.11.
 He was named one of five South African Cricket Annual Cricketers of the Year in 2002.
 He departed amicably from the Northerns squad in 2003, effectively marking his retirement as a professional player.

 Elworthy also played English county cricket.
 In 1996 he spent a season at Lancashire.
 This was a difficult year with modest on-field success (26 wickets at 41), capped by being dropped on the morning of the B&H Cup Final.
-In 2003 he filled in for six weeks at Nottinghamshire County Cricket Club while the club's full-time foreign players Stuart MacGill and Chris Cairns fulfilled international obligations.
+In 2003 he filled in for six weeks at Nottinghamshire County Cricket Club while the club's full-time overseas players Stuart MacGill and Chris Cairns fulfilled international obligations.

 He played for English club side Hinckley Town and also was a professional player for many years for English club teams Rishton and Flowery Field.